Devankar-iitP/Code-Verdict/README.md

       ![image](https://github.com/Devankar-iitP/Code_Verdict/assets/118092124/049acf5f-a7e3-4dbc-b091-5cd0c6a5c0a3)
       If not, then again perform these debugging instructions from start at an interval of 10 seconds

 - If your container is green then you are good to go now.
 - ![image](https://github.com/Devankar-iitP/Code_Verdict/assets/118092124/23b0db91-0872-4071-98af-5fbeb39f53bb)
 - Click on highlighted link
 - Congratulations !!
 Now, you are part of Code_Verdict team.
   HAPPY CODING 😀

+## Using EC2 instance on AWS
+***Pre-requisites***
+**Frankly speaking, you have to only click on the below link**

+### Note - Since, I am a student and using free-tier on AWS account.
+This link only works if my instance is running on AWS.
+So, be careful !!